The Bell and Gossett System Syzer® – Fluid Correction Factors

 Printer Friendly (PDF)

-Example: Let’s assume our 800 GPM fluid is now 40% propylene glycol/water at 25°F. Using the methods described in the last MMM of 1-11-10 we correct for the fluid type and find the pressure drop is now 5.96 feet/100 feet.
+Example: Let’s assume our 800 GPM fluid is now 40% propylene glycol/water at 25°F. Using the methods described in the last MMM, we correct for the fluid type and find the pressure drop is now 5.96 feet/100 feet.
 Since the number was 4.03 for water, we can take 5.96 ÷ 4.03 = 1.48 and use it for our correction factor.
 This is an approximate correction since it changes with the Reynolds number and velocity throughout the system.

 An engineer may find a situation where the system pressure drop is based on water and he or she is looking for a quick correction factor to change to another fluid.
 This method gives a quick multiplier to approximate the pressure drop change.

-Next week we will look at the Cv portion of the system syzer.
+Next week we will look at the Cv portion of the System Syzer.

-If you would like to download the electronic system syzer go to http://www.bellgossett.com/BG-SystemSyzer.asp.
+If you would like to download the electronic System Syzer, click here.

 Categories